-After fiscal year-end, the Township approved the following:
+After fiscal year-end, the Township plans to move forward with the following:

-- Signs for the cemetery in the amount of \$11,500 - Township share of remodel and repairs for the Metro Emergency Services Authority in the amount of \$75,000 - Agreement with the Michigan Department of Natural Resources to develop and construct the Nakwema Trailway.
-Per the agreement, the estimated cost of the trailway is \$983,400 of which the Township will be responsible for \$75,000 with the difference coming from various state and local grants.
+- Springbrook Area Subdivision road improvement special assessment project with an estimated total cost of \$589,148.
+Grand Traverse County Road Commission has agreed to pay \$158,235 and the Township will be responsible for the difference.
+The Townships portion will be financed by bonds not to exceed \$385,913. - Agreement with the Michigan Department of Natural Resources to develop and construct the Nakwema Trailway.
+Per the agreement, the estimated cost of the trailway is \$1,556,000 of which the Township will be responsible for \$75,000 with the difference coming from various state and local grants.